 If you are considering divorce, the question of alimony has likely entered your mind.
 Because so many families bring in two separate incomes, who owes money to whom, and whether or not alimony is even necessary, can become a little confusing.

-Beyond that, any research you’ve done on the subject might have used spousal support and alimony interchangeably, but in South Carolina, they are actually two distinct terms, both of which you need to know.
+Beyond that, any research you’ve done on the subject might have used spousal support and alimony interchangeably, but in South Carolina, they are two distinct terms, both of which you need to know.
+To clarify any confusion on the subject of alimony and spousal support, we are responding to some frequently asked questions on the subject.

-1. How does spousal support differ from alimony?
+How does spousal support differ from alimony?

-2. What exactly is alimony?
+What exactly is alimony?

-Alimony is a routine payment one former spouse makes to the other in order to support them financially.
+Alimony is a routine payment one former spouse makes to the other to support them financially.
 The parties either agree to the payment plan, or a court will order it.
 If any child support payments are required, these sums will be lumped together.

-3. What are the reasons I would pay alimony to my former spouse?
+What are the reasons I would pay alimony to my former spouse?

 The reasoning behind alimony in general is to sustain the same standard of living following a divorce.
 Sometimes, due to arrangements made during a marriage, one party may be at a severe disadvantage financially when couples decide to be apart.
 Alimony attempts to make living situations fair for both parties.